About Master Hughes

 defines action over opinions.
 He has been recognized as having extensive

-I do when I'm alone.
-I like to gaze upon the star's and see the world as the
+what do I do when I'm alone.
+I like to gaze upon the star's and see the

-few have been so highly recognized for their individual accomplishments.
-He
+but few have been so highly recognized for their individual

 He is the most accomplished Zen master in Texas, a lifelong advocate and